 Outside the towns, the ulama might often be replaced as the spiritual guides of the people by wandering holy men known as marabouts (see Glossary), mystics and seers whose tradition antedated Islam.
-Called men of the soil, the marabouts of popular Islam were incorporated into intensely local cults of saints.
+Called "men of the soil," the marabouts of popular Islam were incorporated into intensely local cults of saints.
 They had traditionally acted as arbiters in tribal disputes and, whenever the authority of government waned in a particular locale, the people turned to the marabouts for political leadership as well as for spiritual guidance.
+Islam had thus taken shape as a coexisting blend of the scrupulous intellectualism of the ulama and the sometimes frenzied emotionalism of the masses.